mmgalal2002/pylinac/docs/source/ge_ct_qa.rst

 .. warning::

     This is a research and development implementation.
-The repository does not contain the GE phantom manual or a validated QA worksheet defining the insert map, nominal material values, scoring methods, or action limits.
-    The analyzer therefore requires those values through :class:`~pylinac.ge_ct_qa.GECTQAConfig` and does not substitute CatPhan or Helios geometry.
+The default profile is based on the supplied GE CT Technical Reference Manual ``5800010-1ENr2``, Chapter 12.
+Local physicist validation is still required before clinical use, especially for visual low-contrast scoring, slice-thickness hole counting, and local action limits.

-The supplied ``CT.TPSQA2017`` series was used to validate the DICOM loading and localization path.
-It contains 104 CT slices with 0.976562 mm pixels and 2.5 mm slice thickness.
+The supplied ``CT.TPSQA2017`` series was used to validate the complete default path.
+It contains 104 CT slices with 0.976562 mm pixels, 2.5 mm slice thickness, and a ``LightSpeed16`` scanner model.
 The automatic circular-body estimate is approximately 214 mm in diameter.
-Those observations are validation facts for that scan, not acceptance criteria for the phantom.
+In stack order, this scan places the detected Section 1 bar-pattern slice at index 36, the uniform-water slice at index 42, and the low-contrast target slice at index 25.
+These are scan observations, not fixed indices for other acquisitions.

+The supplied DICOM identifies the scanner as ``LightSpeed16`` rather than ``Optima``.
+The analyzer reports that applicability explicitly and applies the GE phantom procedure reference values without inventing Optima-specific calibration constants.
 Typical Use
 -----------